HilscherAutomation/netFIELD-example-device-manager-plugin/README.md

 ```
 ## For integration into the netFIELD.io Container Manager ...

-add the following Container create opiions into the *Container Create* tab
+add the following Container create options into the *Container Create* tab

 ```
 {